Phrogz/PerfectGRUIndoorSchedule/README.md

 * No team should be required to play, and then sit idle for three or more games, waiting for their turn to play again.

-If we can look through the `12!` = 479,001,600 combinations each week and throw away unacceptable options, we can further reduce the problem space to explore.
+If we look through the `12!` = 479,001,600 combinations each week and throw away unacceptable options, we can further reduce the problem space to explore.

 It turns out that there are only 384 options each week that are acceptable.
 This reduces the total problem space to `384⁴` = 21,743,271,936 combinations.
 That is almost acceptable; it could be fully explored by a computer in under a day.

-However, we can pare it down a little farther.
-Although we cannot require that no team ever has to sit idle for two games—there are no schedules in the 479 million combinations per week that allow that—we can require that no team has to sit idle for two games TWICE in the same night.
-Adding this constraint reduces the number acceptable options for each week to just 96, and thus brings the overall problem space to search to just `96⁴` = 84,934,656.
+However, we can pare it down a little further.
+Although we cannot require that no team ever has to sit idle for two games—there are no schedules in the 479 million combinations per week that allow that—we _can_ require that no team has to sit idle for two games TWICE in the same night.
+Adding this constraint reduces the number of acceptable options for each week to just 96, and thus brings the overall problem space to search to just `96⁴` = 84,934,656.

+85 million schedules can be explored in a matter of minutes, allowing us to try out different ways of scoring the schedules to find the best.

 These 96 options per week can be found in [`options.js`](./options.js)

-85 million schedules can be explored in a matter of minutes, allowing us to try out different ways of scoring the schedules to find the best.

 # What's a Good Schedule?